agranig/stirshaken-scenarios/README.md

 ## Serving the certificates

+You can either bring your own certificates, or generate a test CA and the corresponding certs within the test suite.

+### Using your own certificates

 Copy your certificates and private keys into `certs/sp`, so the test suite can find them and use them to sign the messages.